TaitoUnited/taito-cli/README.md

 ## Installation

+> NOTE: On Windows you can use the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) to get all the benefits of taito-cli.
+For basic usage, however, you may alternatively try to use the `taito.bat` instead of `taito` bash script.

 1. Clone this repository.

 2. Symlink the file named `taito` to your path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
 It's a bash script that runs taito-cli as a Docker container.